When I knew I was a savage

 “No, you won’t.”

-This is (maybe) the pivotal point in my life.
+This is may be a pivotal point in my life.
 I looked my father dead in the eyes, and drank it in one motion, fully aware of what I was doing.
 If this were Space Jam, Bugs and Daffy would’ve come on screen with an x-ray machine so you could see the poison drizzle down to my stomach.
-And like I planned, as soon as it came down, it came up.
+And like I predicted, as soon as it came down, it came back up.
 I dove for the trashcan under the nearby sink.
 My dad panicked, “No!
 Don’t spit it out!”
 But as soon as he heard the hurling, he realized what was happening.
 Please, father, I would’ve used the sink if I was going to spit it out.
 You don’t puke in sinks (Alex if you’re reading this, there’s a lesson to be learned here).

-I finished my act that would’ve had a standing ovation, simply wiped my mouth, and looked at him.
+I finished my act that would’ve had a standing ovation by all the other children who hate cherry cough syrup, simply wiped my mouth, and looked at him.
 He apologized, then said, “Okay, go to bed.”